RowdyVoyeur/midi-tools/README.md

 <img src="https://raw.githubusercontent.com/RowdyVoyeur/midi-tools/main/nanoKONTROL/images/2.jpg" width="500">

-Scene 2 allows to individually control the Mute and Solo of Channels 1 to 8 of the M8 with the following buttons of the nanoKONTROL, which send MIDI data on Channel 16:
+Scene 2 allows to individually control the Mute and Solo of Channels 1 to 8 of the M8 with the following buttons of the nanoKONTROL (MIDI Channel 16):

 [M] - Mute Channels 1 to 8 (Pitch 12 to 19, Notes C0 to G0)